yast/yast-yast2/CONTRIBUTING.md

      to the [Ruby style
      guide](https://github.com/SUSE/style-guides/blob/master/Ruby.md).

+  4. Update the package version (usually by `rake version:bump`) and add a new entry into the `*.changes` file.
+For bigger changes or changes which need longer discussion it is advised to add this as a separate last commit so it can be easily updated when another change is merged in the meantime.

-  4. Make sure your change didn't break anything by building the RPM package (`rake osc:build`).
+  5. Make sure your change didn't break anything by building the RPM package (`rake osc:build`).
 The build process includes running the full testsuite.

-  5. Publish the branch and create a pull request.
+  6. Publish the branch and create a pull request.

-  6. YaST developers will review your change and possibly point out issues.
+  7. YaST developers will review your change and possibly point out issues.
      Adapt the code under their guidance until they are all resolved.

-  7. Finally, the pull request will get merged or rejected.
+  8. Finally, the pull request will get merged or rejected.

 See also [GitHub's guide on
 contributing](https://help.github.com/articles/fork-a-repo).

 If you want to do multiple unrelated changes, use separate branches and pull requests.

-Do not change the `VERSION` and `*.changes` files as this could lead to conflicts.

 ### Commits